-4 The United States Department of Labor had issued proposed regulations that, if they become effective, would increase the amount of salary required to maintain this exemption to \$970 per week.
+3 The United States Department of Labor has issued proposed regulations that, if they become effective, would increase the amount of salary required to maintain this exemption to \$679 per week.

+- (1) Employee receives salary of at least \$475.004 per week;

+- (2) Primary duty is the performance of work requiring advanced knowledge in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction; and

+- (3) Primary duty must be the performance of work requiring the consistent exercise of judgment and discretion.

 - b.
 Key phrases for job descriptions of exempt professional employees:

 - applies professional training and experience to . . .

 - uses independent judgment or discretion

 - analyzes information, data, alternatives

 - makes recommendations

 - draws conclusions

 - interprets information, data

 - plans projects, work requirements